Sskiro/Sskiro/README.md

 - 👋 Hi, I’m @Sskiro
-- 👀 I’m interested in lerning how to progra
+- 👀 I’m interested in lerning how to program
 - 🌱 I’m currently treying to lern how to program
 - 💞️ I’m looking to collaborate on what app you got
 - 📫 How to reach me just dm me